 REITs tend to specialize in specific property types and they can be publicly or privately traded.
 For example, one of the largest publicly traded REITs is American Tower, Inc who specializes in the acquisition and management of communications infrastructure equipment like cell phone towers.

-Publicly traded REITs can be bought or sold by any investor with a brokerage account and the minimum investment requirement is whatever it costs to purchase at least one share.
+REITs are publicly traded, like stocks or ETFs, and they can be bought or sold by any investor with a brokerage account and the minimum investment required to purchase at least one share.
 Investors like REITs for their low minimums, liquidity, passive income streams, and good returns.

 Privately traded REITs offer the same tax advantaged structure, but they can only be purchased by “accredited investors,” who meet minimum income and net worth requirements.
 Investors like privately traded REITs for their specialization, expertise, and their ability to leverage relationships to find the best deals.